8.9 C

 Is a crested duck a Pekin?

 No, a crested duck is not a Pekin.
 Pekin ducks are a breed of domesticated duck that originated in China.
 They are large, white ducks with orange legs and bills.
 Crested ducks, on the other hand, are wild ducks that have a crest of feathers on their heads.
-These ducks can be found in wetlands around the world, including North America and Europe.
-They come in many different colors and sizes depending on the species.
-Crested ducks often have brightly-colored bills and feet, as well as long neck feathers that give them an elegant appearance.
+These ducks can be found in wetlands worldwide, including North America and Europe.
+They come in many different colours and sizes depending on the species.
+Crested ducks often have brightly-coloured bills and feet and long neck feathers that give them an elegant appearance.

 Conclusion

 We hope you enjoyed this guide!
-If you have any questions or would like to share your Crested duck story, please contact us.
+Please contact us if you have any questions or want to share your Crested duck story.
 Good luck with your flock of ducks and remember not to breed too many because they are large birds that need a lot of food!